dbusbridge/deepmnist/README.md

 ## Introduction

 This repo is a refactoring of the code found in the `TensorFlow r0.12` [deep mnist for experts tutorial](https://www.tensorflow.org/versions/r0.12/tutorials/mnist/pros/index.html#deep-mnist-for-experts).
-I created this as a more verbose and spit apart version of the tutorial code so that I could better understand the components.
+I created this as a more verbose and modular version of the tutorial code so that I could better understand the components.

 ## Dependencies